Amelia’s Magazine | Vita Gottlieb: London Fashion Week S/S 2015 Catwalk Review

 Illustration by Maria Papadimitriou

 I’ll never say a bad word about Mr Paul Costelloe.
-His was the first on-schedule show I ever saw, treatment back in 2008.
+His was the first on-schedule show I ever saw, for sale back in 2008.
 It was a disaster – you can read my review here (my have we come a long way with our fashion week reviews).
-Despite that particular experience being pretty traumatic, I always look forward to what he’ll present us each season, and I genuinely believe he’s the most underrated designer on the schedule – AND he always gets that hideous graveyard 9.30am opening slot.
+Despite that particular experience being pretty traumatic, diagnosis I always look forward to what he’ll present us each season, and I genuinely believe he’s the most underrated designer on the schedule – AND he always gets that hideous graveyard 9.30am opening slot.
 Anyway, enough of the pity, I’m sure he gets along just fine.

 Paul Costelloe chatting outside the tent, post-show.
 All photography by Matt Bramford